 In many cases, you can reduce indoor air pollution by removing the source.
 Not smoking cigarettes in the house is an obvious solution.
 It is also possible to test your home’s radon and carbon monoxide levels to determine if there is a problem and eliminate it.
 Excess moisture can be removed with a dehumidifier.
 Store toxic materials, such as paint and pesticides, outdoors.
 Regular heating system maintenance is also important for reducing emissions.

 Increasing ventilation is another essential component of controlling indoor air pollution.
 Toxic gases, such as radon, carbon monoxide, and VOCs, can be vented outdoors; make sure there is adequate ventilation when using heating equipment and painting, and store new building products outdoors for a few days before bringing them inside.
-Strategically placed fans and air conditioners, along with open windows and doors, can be used to increase ventilation.
+Strategically placed fans and air conditioners, along with open windows, blinds and doors (try Bill’s Blinds Ltd here), can be used to increase ventilation.
 Increasing ventilation also helps decrease humidity.